 From 1938 through 1954, annual science fairs were among the activities of the New Orleans Junior Academy of Science, which in turn was sponsored by the New Orleans Academy of Science, founded in 1853.
 In 1954, a small science fair was held at Loyola University in New Orleans, in conjunction with the annual meeting of the Louisiana Academy of Science.
 During a meeting of the Academy Council, Dr. Edward Greco was appointed Director of Science Fairs in Louisiana and charged with the responsibility of organizing a state-wide program sponsored and coordinated by the Louisiana Academy.
 Representatives of various colleges and universities in the state were invited to meet in Alexandria, Louisiana, where the structure of state and regional fairs was outlined.
 This program was instituted in 1955 with affiliation with the International Science Fair.
 In 1956, the title “New Orleans Regional Science Fair” was used for the first time.
 In 1957, the fair was held at Newman School and in succeeding years (through 1974) at Tulane University.

 Late in 1963, the Women’s Auxiliary of the Chamber of Commerce of the New Orleans Area stepped in as a supporting organization.
 Later that year, an advisory committee was formed with representatives from industry and education to serve on a board of directors.
 In 1983, the name of the Women’s Auxiliary was changed to Women’s Council of the Chamber of New Orleans and the River Region.
 In 1986 it dissolved and its members formed a new organization known as Women for a Better Louisiana and continued to support the Greater New Orleans Science and Engineering Fair.
-In 1966, the Region IX Science Fair incorporated under the name of Greater New Orleans Science Fair, Inc. In 1976, the scope was expanded and the name was changed to the Greater New Orleans Science and Engineering Fair, Inc. Since March of 1975, the Greater New Orleans Science and Engineering Fair has been located on the University of New Orleans campus.
-More recently, and in particular post-Katrina, the fair has been co-hosted by Tulane University and the University of New Orleans, and supported by the Women for a Better Louisiana.
+In 1966, the Region IX Science Fair incorporated under the name of Greater New Orleans Science Fair, Inc. In 1976, the scope was expanded and the name was changed to the Greater New Orleans Science and Engineering Fair, Inc. In March of 1975, the Greater New Orleans Science and Engineering Fair moved to the University of New Orleans campus, and subsequently moved to Tulane in 2018, where it is hosted by Tulane University in partnership with Loyola University, and supported by the Women for a Better Louisiana.